Social Sciences

 Requirements for the Divisional AOC in Social Sciences

 The program of study will be worked out by the student and a sponsor.
-The Area of Concentration form must be signed by at least two social sciences faculty who are in agreement on the student's plan of study.
+The Area of Concentration form must be signed by at least two social sciences faculty in different fields who are in agreement on the student's plan of study.
 The senior thesis must be sponsored by a social sciences faculty member.
 The Baccalaureate Committee must also include two other members of the social sciences faculty.

 Representative Senior Theses in Social Sciences